Goliath Season 3: A Means to an End

 So, is Goliath Season 3 a piece of class action or just a slice of soggy toast?

-And there is no wastage of screen time either because almost every scene contains something relevant (save for the odd MacGuffin), although I did need a second watch-through to understand the flow of legal events and to pick up on the subtleties missed first time round.
+There is no wastage of screen time because almost every scene contains a relevant piece of the puzzle (save for the odd MacGuffin), although I did need a second watch-through to understand the flow of legal events and to pick up on the subtleties missed first time round.
+Who knows, even the MacGuffins might be seeds for something sinister at a later date.

 Goliath Season 3: The weird and the wonderful.
 The last person you'll see before you die is you.